Last updated on 9th August 2023

 As you contemplate whether interactive video is right for your brand, consider the main reasons many companies are adding it to their digital media toolbox.

 The best marketing strategies incorporate media that consumers want to interface with – and right now, that’s interactive video.
 Its popularity is shown by both brand and consumer behaviour.
-Brands are producing interactive video at an astonishing rate; in fact, it already accounts for 36% of all video content that’s produced.
-On the other side, consumers are responding to interactive video with increased engagement rates; viewers watch them 44% longer than linear video.
+Brands are producing interactive videos at an astonishing rate; in fact, it already accounts for 36% of all video content that’s produced.
+On the other side, consumers are responding to interactive video with increased engagement rates.
+According to DemandGen, interactive content gains two times more engagement than static content.

 For a long time, the only way marketers could track a video’s success was through view rates.
 This was a problem for many people who found it difficult to prove the value of their video efforts; without data to show a correlation between video activity and conversions, it can be hard to prove a video’s impact.